Ontario Agricultural College: Notable alumni and faculty

-Community

-The Student Federation of the Ontario Agricultural College (SFOAC) is the student government for all students studying in OAC's programs.
-Each OAC class has a representative on SFOAC, and these representatives aim to promote spirit, leadership, enthusiasm and opportunity.
-With the sanction of the dean of the college, the SFOAC gives the student body of the OAC self-governance in matters pertaining to the student body, as well as distributing fees to classes and clubs within the OAC to promote activities.

-Students enrolled in OAC programs connected to agriculture often refer to themselves as 'Aggies'.
-They are known on and off campus for their strong sense of college pride, which is carried out through various traditions.
-Many generations of Aggies sport leather jackets.
-These jackets are ordered for each new class year and sport a class crest, class colours, class graduation year and their program of study.
-Aggies are also known for their weekly 'pub nights' hosted on campus.

-All students of the University of Guelph, including students of the OAC, participate in the tradition of painting Old Jeremiah.

 Special events

 College Royal

 An annual feature of the university is its open house, known as College Royal.
 The event began in 1925 and now welcomes over 20,000 visitors each year.
 For a weekend each March, every part of the campus and its programs are exhibited to the public, from the barns to the sugar bush in the Arboretum.
 It is highly popular with visitors of all ages, especially families with children who take advantage of the March Break (the usual Ontario school break) to have an outing.
 For students, College Royal is a 12-day long experience including events such as Fashion Show, Kick-Off Pub and Super Thursday.

 Tractor Tug for Tots

 Tractor Tug for Tots is an event run by the Tractor Tug for Tots club of the Student Federation of the Ontario Agricultural College.
 The annual charity event raises funds for youth organizations each year by having teams pay to compete against each other in pulling tractors down Reynolds Walk.